justinwagers/Capstone-Win-Predictability/README.md

 # Capstone-Win-Predictability
-A model to predict the win/loss outcome of a contract for our capstone client
+A model to predict the win/loss outcome of a contract for our capstone client.
+The script takes the raw data through various preprocessing steps including cleaning and dimensionality reduction before training a Random Forest Classifier to be used for prediction on Blind Test data.